rfitak/American_Shad_Genome/read-cleaning.md

 ## Step 1:  Read trimming and filtering
-Here the new software [fastp v0.19.4](https://github.com/OpenGene/fastp) was used.
+Here the new software [fastp v0.19.4](https://github.com/OpenGene/fastp) was used to trim the paired-end sequences.
 It combines a QC (Similar to FastQC) along with various trimming and filtering functions.
 The publication can be found here:
 Shifu Chen, Yanqing Zhou, Yaru Chen, Jia Gu; fastp: an ultra-fast all-in-one FASTQ preprocessor, Bioinformatics, Volume 34, Issue 17, 1 September 2018, Pages i884–i890, https://doi.org/10.1093/bioinformatics/bty560

 _Installation:_